Crossroads Squatter Camp Cape Town South Africa

 Government Pre- and Post-Apartheid

 Although the South African media reported the violence as “black-on-black,” the South African government’s involvement was clear.
-The government attributed the conflict to “historical rivalries and political differences between different groups and an increasing tendency to resolve differences by violent means”.
+The government attributed the conflict to “historical rivalries and political differences between groups and an increasing tendency to resolve disagreements by violent means”.

 Squatter Camp Hones